BenjaminRocco/Capstone_Project/Documentation/Label_Functions_Explanation.md

 ### More Information

-A more detailed explanation regarding the Cohen Kappa Score and composition of these labeling functions into a linear equation to return scores may be found in the document `Labeling_Functions_Technical.md`.
+A more detailed explanation regarding the Cohen Kappa Score and composition of these labeling functions into a linear equation to return scores may be found in the `Labeling_Functions_Technical.md` document.